 Amazon Echo Dot (5th gen)

 Amazon, like Apple and Google, has been unusually slow about updating its smart speakers and displays during the past few years.
-So what makes the Dot so worthy of attention?
+So what makes the Dot so worthy of new attention?
 And more importantly, is it a good entry point into the world of smart speakers in general?
 Find out in Android Authority‘s Amazon Echo Dot (5th gen) review.

-What you need to know about the Amazon Echo Dot (5th gen)
+What’s the Amazon Echo Dot (5th gen)?

 - Amazon Echo Dot (5th gen): $49.99 / £54.99 / €59.99